 …the mind of the student that has been educated in Latin takes on the qualities of Latin: logic, order, discipline, structure.
 Latin requires and teaches attention to detail, accuracy, patience, precision, and thorough, honest work.
 Latin will form the minds of your students.
 Think of the mind like the body.
 Latin is a mental workout, and Latin is your mental trainer.

-Because of this, Latin also trains pupils in ‘big picture’ and ‘little picture’ thinking as they consider the larger word in the context of the smaller word(s) and vice versa.
+Because of this, a Latin curriculum also trains pupils in ‘big picture’ and ‘little picture’ thinking as they consider the larger word in the context of the smaller word(s) and vice versa.

 Enjoy great classics like Shakespeare

-When you can understand more of the complicated language in these old classics, you’ll enjoy the classics more and get more meaning out of the text, making reading old favorites easier and more pleasurable.
+When you can understand more complicated words in these old classics, you’ll enjoy the classics more and get more meaning out of the text, making reading old favorites easier and more pleasurable.

 Follow in the footsteps of giants